mrkkrp/markkarpov.com/tutorial/megaparsec.md

 string' = tokens ((==) `on` Data.CaseInsensitive.mk)
 ```

-They match fixed chunks of input, `chunk` (which has type-constrained
+Both match fixed chunks of input: `chunk` (which has type-constrained
 synonyms called `string` in `Text.Megaparsec.Byte` and
-`Text.Megaparsec.Char`) case-sensitively, while `string'`
+`Text.Megaparsec.Char`) case-sensitively, and `string'`
 case-insensitively.
 For case-insensitive matching the `case-insensitive`
-package is used, thus the `FoldCase` constraint.
+package is used, hence the `FoldCase` constraint.

 Let's try to use the new combinators: